balintbiro/Oryctolagus_cuniculus_numts/README.md

 - group: Variation and Repeats
 - track: RepeatMasker
 - table: rmsk
-- define regions: upload the mt FASTA
+- define regions: upload the mt BED files

 Brief description of the programs: